MasonWirtz/MasonWirtz.github.io/PhDProject.md

 title: "PhD Project"
 ---

-# Inter- and Intra-Individual Variation in Adult L2 Sociolinguistic Development. <br> Dynamics of linguistic, socioaffective and cognitive factors.
+# Inter- and Intra-Individual Variation in Adult L2 Sociolinguistic Development. <br> Dynamics of linguistic, socioaffective and cognitive factors

 This page contains a brief overview of my PhD project, which I am writing in collaboration with Dr. Andrea Ender, Dr. Irmtraud Kaiser and Dr. Simone Pfenninger.
 For anyone interested in more details, please visit the [project website](https://masonawirtz.wixsite.com/dynsc), where information on participation is also included.
 Articles, book chapters and data resulting from this dissertation will be uploaded to [publications](https://masonwirtz.github.io/Publications/).
 This project is in part funded by *Stadt Salzburg: Kultur, Bildung und Wissen*.